runhugs [option...] file [argument...]

 We can also test the program from within the interpreter

-using the withArgs
+using the withArgs function from the

-System.Environment
+System.Environment module:

 Main> withArgs ["a", "b", "c"] main a b c